tbnobody/OpenDTU-docs/docs/firmware/compile_webapp.md

 ## Building the WebApp

 The WebApp will be build using `yarn`.
-FIrst of all you have to install all the dependencies.
+First of all you have to install all the dependencies.
 Afterwards the app will be build.
 Start a Terminal of your choice and enter the following commands:

 ```bash
 cd webapp